dherik/resteasy-guice-hello/README.md

 # Guice Integration with Resteasy and Jetty

-# Guice Integration

 This project is a simple example showing the guice integration.
+This example was corrected and based from [this example]https://github.com/resteasy/Resteasy/tree/3.0.16.Final/jaxrs/examples/guice-hello).

 ## System Requirements: